 BTEC Travel and Tourism

-The course is examined with a mixture of both assignments and an examination.
+The course is examined with a mixture of both internal assignments and an external examination.

 Paul White is Head of Geography and Travel & Tourism.
 He is qualified with a BA Honours in Geography and a PGCE.
 As a geographer Paul has a keen interest in the world we live in, locally, nationally and globally.
 He has a passion for travel; exploring new places both in the UK and around the world.
 Having studied Geography at university in Leeds he has spent most of his working career in Sussex.
 Paul believes Varndean is a great place for students to learn, and feels privileged to be leading and moving the Geography department forward as Head of Department.